gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - **Design Process**: create a language to satisfy constraints
 - L(M3) is an intersection of 2 languages L(M1) and L(M2) therefore we use product construction

-Design coukd be viewed as an activity that translates an idea/goal into a blueprint for an artefact or a process that is fit for its envionment
+Design could be viewed as an activity that translates an idea/goal into a blueprint for an artefact or a process that is fit for its envionment

 ## Day 3 Jan 10, 2018